retirement_assets

 Moldy Brackets While the Social Security payments are adjusted annually by the CPI (Consumer Price Index), the rate at which Social Security is taxed is based on thresholds have NEVER been adjusted for inflation since they were established (1983 for 50%, and 1993 for 85%).
 This is no doubt why congress has churned and churned on trying to make Social Security non taxable.

 IRMAA Escalation My original model assumed that the IRMAA tax brackets and amounts are adjusted by CPI, but that’s not true.
 The brackets are adjusted per CPI, but the amounts are tied to Medicare.
 The CPI has averaged about 2.8% annually over the last 20 years, but Medicare has averaged 5.6% annual increase.
 IRMAA, as mentioned is a TAX CLIFF, not a graduated bracket.
 That means if you make $1 more than the maximum you move up an IRMAA tier.
 The result is not only the need to pay the tax, say an extra 4k per year, but you may have to withdraw more from an IRA to pay the tax.
 At a 20% nominal tax rate, that extra $1 costs at least $5K AND may result in pushing you up into higher marginal brackets.
+IRMAA penalties will cost significantly more REAL dollars in the future - if you have a chance to eat IRMAA now, or eat IRMAA later, neither is appetizing, but the future will be more painful.

 Those Moldy Brackets have added to another problem: there is a “Tax Torpedo” - along with several other tax “pitfalls” - that hits middle income retirees particularly hard.
 The so-called Tax Torpedo turns a portion of your income in the federal 10%, 12% and 22% brackets into an effective tax rate of 18.5%, 22.2% and 40.7% respectively.
 To add more injury, eight states tax Social Security and that can make these rates even worse.
 Here are the net effects: